codefwd/Using-Net-Cat-as-a-sender-and-receiver-across-a-network/README.md

 to close the connection  -  do a ctl-C

 So that concludes the chat portion of Netcat.
-Now on to sending a text file from one system to another.
+Look for my other post about sending a text file from one system to another.